jitsi/jitsi-meet/CONTRIBUTING.md

 in the agreement, unfortunately, we cannot accept your contribution.

 ## Creating Pull Requests
 - Make sure your code passes the linter rules beforehand.
-The linter is exeuted automatically when committing code.
+The linter is executed automatically when committing code.
 - Perform **one** logical change per pull request.
 - Maintain a clean list of commits, squash them if necessary.